 It might seem surprising, but avocadoes are not that good for dogs to eat.

 An avocado contains a toxin known as persin, though the levels in different parts of the avocado and different avocado species and maturation states vary.
 Dogs aren’t usually as badly affected by persin as other species, but it is almost impossible to know the exact amount of persin present in a given avocado, so why take the risk?
 Avocado is listed on the Pet Poison Helpline as a mild toxin to dogs.

 The persin content is lower in ripe avocadoes, and usually, these are the only ones used to make the perfect guacamole.
 Even so, you might still decide that to let your dog near avocadoes of any kind is too much of a risk.

-Another reason to avoid letting your dog chow down on a large bowl of leftover guacamole is that the high-fat content of avocados can trigger pancreatitis.
+Another reason to avoid letting your dog chow down on a large bowl of leftover avocados could potentially trigger pancreatitis.